Do you want to create a new module for Centreon or adapt an existing one? You're in the right place!

 NOTE: Main documentation is directly stored in the dummy repository

-You should know Centreon contains a page dedicated to the installation and the uninstallation of modules
+You should know that Centreon contains a page dedicated to the installation and uninstallation of modules

 (Administration > Extensions > Manager).
-To make the module appears on this page, its directory must be placed inside
+To make a module appear on this page, its directory must be placed inside

 modules/ directory.
 Example:

 The essential elements your module's directory must contain are presented below:

 // Short module's name.
 Must be equal to your module's directory name

 // Module's version

 'mod_release' => '23.10',